-- This fact sheet will assist you as a provider of insurance advice and services to understand the operation of the programme and what is expected of you.
-It should be read in conjunction with the programme guidelines.
+- This fact sheet will assist you as a provider of insurance advice and services to understand the operation of the program and what is expected of you.
+It should be read in conjunction with the program guidelines.

 - A separate fact sheet is available for farm businesses.

 Eligible farm businesses can apply for a rebate of the costs of engaging suitably qualified service providers to carry out one or more of these activities: